New York sues Trump administration over Global Entry ban: It's 'political retribution'

 The decision was announced the day after President Donald Trump criticized "New York's sanctuary policies" in his State of the Union address.

-Acting Homeland Security chief Chad Wolf said the suspension was because of New York's so-called Green Light Law, which allows New Yorkers over the age of 16 to apply for non-commercial driver's licenses or learner's permits regardless of their citizenship or legal status in the U.S. It also prevents Immigration and Customs Enforcement and Customs and Border Protection from accessing information in the state’s Department of Motor Vehicles database without a court order or a judicial warrant.
+Acting Homeland Security chief Chad Wolf said the suspension was because of New York's so-called Green Light law, which allows New Yorkers over the age of 16 to apply for non-commercial driver's licenses or learner's permits regardless of their citizenship or legal status in the United States.
+It also prevents Immigration and Customs Enforcement and Customs and Border Protection from accessing information in the state’s Department of Motor Vehicles database without a court order or a judicial warrant.

 James said the president, a New York native, is "punishing New York for passing its own laws."